Hamilton County Genealogical Society

 Records before 1920 are available.

-Hamilton County, Ohio, Children's Records: The Children's Home, 1864-1919, published in 2023, contains the names of over 45,800 children who entered the Children’s Home of Cincinnati, Ohio between April 1864 and December 1919.
+1. Hamilton County, Ohio, Children's Records: The Children's Home, 1864-1919, (Available in our store with a 20% discount for members.
+You must log into the website first.)
+Authored by Jeffrey G. Herbert and published in 2023, this index volume contains the names of over 45,800 children who entered the Children’s Home of Cincinnati, Ohio between April 1864 and December 1919.
 Only a small portion (~11%) were surrendered and placed in foster homes or adopted.
 Most were subsequently returned to their families.
 A great deal of family information was recorded when the children entered the home, which makes this a valuable source for family history researchers as well as those researching social conditions in the late 19th and early 20th centuries.
 Subsequent documents record where surrendered children were placed and what happened to them in their new homes, sometimes until they reached adulthood.
 Children who were legally adopted and given a new name are indexed by both their birth name and adopted name to make it easier for the researcher to correlate.

 • Deb Cyprych, “Cincinnati Orphan Asylums and Their Records, Parts One and Two,” The Tracer (February and May 2011).
 Detailed histories about all of these asylums, with bibliographical references and descriptions of records.